The Declaration of Independence, Part Two: The Colonies’ Unsuccessful Attempt to Reconcile with England

 Tom Hand, creator and publisher of Americana Corner, discusses the issues that led our forefathers to draft the Declaration of Independence, and why it still matters today.

-Images Courtesy of: Library of Congress, New York Public Library Digital Collections, The White House Historical Association, Wikipedia
+Images courtesy of the Library of Congress, New York Public Library, The White House Historical Association, Wikipedia.